 This is a good place to stress that there are no “forbidden foods” when you are breastfeeding.
 While there are a few babies who react negatively to certain foods, the vast majority do not.
 So, unless you have known allergies or food sensitivities in your family history, please don’t worry about eating a special diet.

-Do not use this drug if you are allergic to Phentermine or other stimulants that cause you to have: heart disease or high blood pressure; arteriosclerosis (strengthening of the arteries); overactive thyroid; glaucoma; if you are in an agitated state; or if you abuse alcoholic beverages.
+Do not use Phentermine if you are allergic to stimulants that cause you to have: heart disease or high blood pressure; arteriosclerosis (strengthening of the arteries); overactive thyroid; glaucoma; if you are in an agitated state; or if you abuse alcoholic beverages.
 If you may have any of these problems, you may need dose adjustment or special tests.

 A word of caution: Even though weight loss is normal while breastfeeding, take care not to lose weight too quickly.
 It is generally recommended that breastfeeding mothers lose no more than 1 pound per week.
 Anything more than that may impact your milk production.